jennisimone/operation-present-drop/README.md

-# Robot Jump
+# Operation Present Drop

-Robot jump is a game similar to 'Doodle Jump'.
-The premise is to get as high as you can by moving left and right up a series of platforms.
+Operation Present Drop is a game similar to 'Flappy bird'.
+The premise is to avoid chimneys and smoke to get as far as possible.
+You score 1 point for every chimney you pass.
+Santa also drops presents as you pass each chimney.

 ### Technical Information
 Robot jump is written in **C#** using **Unity**.
-It was primarily compiled as a WebGL game, but could be adapted to Android/PC/Mac fairly easily in the future.
+It was compiled and uploaded as an android application.

 <img src="images/operation-present-drop.png" alt="Employee data" width="400px" title="Robot Jump screenshot">